phodal/awesome-iot/README.md

 * [Siemens MindSphere](https://www.siemens.com/global/en/home/products/software/mindsphere.html) - Open, cloud-based IoT operating system (uses OPC UA as communication standard) from Siemens which is extensible with services.
 * [ThingEngine ★ 3 ⧗ 0](https://github.com/Stanford-Mobisocial-IoT-Lab/thingengine-core) - An open source platform for IoT rules that you can execute anywhere you want.
 * [Thingsboard ★ 259 ⧗ 0](https://github.com/thingsboard/thingsboard) - Open-source IoT Platform - Device management, data collection, processing and visualization.
+* [ActorCloud ★ 32 ⧗ 0](https://github.com/actorcloud/ActorCloud) - ActorCloud is an IoT platform that provides one-stop platform services for enterprises with low-power IoT networks.
+It provides multiple protocol access, message flow management, data parsing and data processing capabilities for devices on a secure and reliable basis.

 ## IoT Clouds